jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### R12.1 Virulence Factors

-Given that we identified in the production dataset significant numbers of reads mapping to reference genomes of classically considered and well-studied 'red complex' pathogenic bacteria across most host genera, we were interested to see if we would observe any change in the pathogenicity based on gain/loss of identified virulence factors in human strains.
+Given that we identified in the production dataset significant numbers of reads mapping to reference genomes of well-studied 'red complex' species, classically considered pathogens, across most host genera, we were interested to see if we would observe any change in the pathogenicity based on gain/loss of identified virulence factors in human strains.

 For this we used the production mapping datasets to the references of _Tannerella forsythia_ and _Porphyromonas gingivalis_.